DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Featherstone, D. ‘The Aboriginal Invention of Broadband: How Yarnangu Are Using ICTs in the Ngaanyatjarra Lands of Western Australia’ in L.
-Ormond-Parker, A. Corn, C. Fforde, K. Obata and S. O’sullivan (eds.)
-*Information Technologies and Indigenous Communities*, Canberra: AIATSIS Research Publications, 2013, pp. 27-52.
+Ormond-Parker, A. Corn, C. Fforde, K. Obata and S. O’sullivan (eds) *Information Technologies and Indigenous Communities*, Canberra: AIATSIS Research Publications, 2013, pp. 27-52.